LivioXie/LivioXie.github.io/_pages/about.md

                 <br>
         <i>Course Project of Operating Systems (ICSI-412)</i>
         <br>
-I developed a Java-based operating system simulation that demonstrates key OS concepts, including process management, virtual memory with paging and swapping, device and file I/O, and inter-process communication.
+I developed a Java-based operating system simulation that demonstrates key OS concepts, including process management, virtual memory with paging and swaping, device and file I/O, and inter-process communication.
 This project features modular, object-oriented design, supports dynamic memory allocation and protection, and uses Java threads to simulate process execution and scheduling.
-I also created test programs to verify the correctness and robustness of your system’s core functionalities.
+I also created test programs to verify the correctness and robustness of the system's core functionalities.

 - [GAN-Based Puzzle Generator and AI Solver] <a href="https://github.com/LivioXie/PuzzleSolving" target="_blank">[Project Page]</a>
  <span style="float:right;">